linroger/Wealth-of-Nations/Asset Classes/Derivatives/Options/Option Strategies/Long Calendar Spread with Puts - Fidelity.md

 author: The Options Institute at CBOE®
 ---

-# LONG CALENDAR SPREAD WITH PUTS - FIDELITY
+# Long Calendar Spread with Puts - Fidelity

 > ## Excerpt
 > A long calendar spread with puts is created by buying one